 If you have answered yes or partial - what kind of central heating is there?
 (Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
-Oil central If you have answered yes, please answer the three questions below: (i) When was your central heating system or partial central heating system installed? before our ownership the boiler was put in, i believe not that old. we have had it serviced 2023 & 2024 (ii) Do you have a maintenance contract for the central heating system? []YES [x]NO If you have answered yes, please give details of the company with which you have a maintenance contract (iii) When was your maintenance agreement last renewed?
+LPG gas fired boiler.
+If you have answered yes, please answer the three questions below: (i) When was your central heating system or partial central heating system installed?
+New boiler installed 2019 - remainder of system substantially as previous. (ii) Do you have a maintenance contract for the central heating system? []YES [x]NO If you have answered yes, please give details of the company with which you have a maintenance contract (iii) When was your maintenance agreement last renewed?
 (Please provide the month and year).
 8. Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old? [x]YES []NO 9.
-Issues that may have affected your property а Has there been any storm, flood, fire or other structural damage to your property while you have owned it? []YES [x]NO If you have answered yes, is the damage the subject of any outstanding insurance claim? []YES[]NO b Are you aware of the existence of asbestos in your property? []YES [x]NO Are you aware or the existence of aspestos in your property? []Don't know If you have answered yes, please give details: 10.
+Issues that may have affected your property а Has there been any storm, flood, fire or other structural damage to your property while you have owned it? []YES [x]NO If you have answered yes, is the damage the subject of any outstanding insurance claim? []YES[]NO b Are you gware of the evictories of acheetes in your property? []YES [x]NO Are you aware of the existence of asbestos in your property? []Don't know If you have answered yes, please give details: 10.
 Services